-That is to say, for each $p_i$, $1\leq i\leq r$, we choose $s$ equally spaced matrices with base point $p_i$, rotated by a random phase $\phi^{(i)}$. \end{enumerate} Since the set described above is actually a random set of points, that is, a random process in $\so$, in order to study its properties we will compute the expected value of the logarithmic energy of the point set when the phases are chosen at random uniformly in $[0,2\pi)$. \end{definition}
+That is, for each $p_i$, with $1\leq i\leq r$, we choose $s$ equally spaced matrices with base point $p_i$ rotated by a random phase $\phi^{(i)}$. \end{enumerate} Since the set described above is actually a random set of points, that is, a random process on $\so$, in order to study its properties we will compute the expected value of the logarithmic energy of the point set when the phases are chosen uniformly at random in $[0,2\pi)$. \end{definition}